ffrapi/Kew_Summer2022/Phylogenetic_Analysis/readme.md

 ````
 The first command gets rid of accession number, the second command gets rid of any extra words in the sequence name (e.g. strain, RNA etc), the third command adds an underscore ('_') where there are spaces in the file (because Trimmomatic cuts out the second part of the species name if spaces exist)

+***NOTE: If you have multiple sequences for one species, this step will rename everything exactly the same.
+If you want to include all sequences for one species, they must either be renumbered or kept as they were extracted from GenBank and modified later on.
+***NOTE: If you are renumbering sequences of the same species, you must make sure that each sequence corresponds to the same culture from GenBank for each of the markers used - otherwise they will be wrongly merged together in the concatenated phylogenetic analysis.

  sed 's/[^> ]* //' marker_seqs_RPB2_aln_edit.fa>  RPB2_aln_rename.fa
  sed 's/18S.*//' RPB2_aln_rename.fa | sed 's/small.*//' | sed 's/internal.*//' | sed 's/genomic.*//' | sed 's/genes.*//' | sed 's/strain.*//' | sed 's/gene.*//' |  sed 's/:.*//' | sed 's/(.*//' | sed 's/).*//' | sed 's/largest.*//' | sed 's/RNA.*//' | sed 's/;.*//'  | sed 's/,.*//'  | sed 's/’.*//' | sed 's/partial.*//' | sed 's/culture.*//'   | sed 's/RBP2.*//'  > RPB2_aln_rename_FP.fa